Skip to content

 Create a Workspace

-Creating a workspace on Lustre filesystem scratch
+Creating a workspace on Lustre filesystem horse

 The following command creates a workspace

-marie@login$ ws_allocate -F scratch -r 7 -m marie.testuser@tu-dresden.de -n test-workspace -d 90
+marie@login$ ws_allocate -F horse -r 7 -m marie@tu-dresden.de -n test-workspace -d 90

 Info: creating workspace.